AntCPLab/OpenCoral/ExternalIO/README.md

 *message_type* - optional integer which will be sent in first 4 bytes of message, to indicate message type to client.

 *[inputs]* - returned list of shares of private input.

-## Securing communications

-Two cryptographic protocols have been implemented for use in particular applications and are included here for completeness:

-1. Communication security using a Station to Station key agreement and libsodium Secret Box using a nonce counter for message ordering.
-2. Authenticated Diffie-Hellman without message ordering.

- Please note these are **NOT** required to allow external client I/O. Your mileage may vary, for example in a web setting TLS may be sufficient to secure communications between processes.

-[client-setup.cpp](../client-setup.cpp) is a utility which is run to generate the key material for both the external clients and SPDZ parties for both protocols.

-#### MPC instructions

-**regint.init_secure_socket**(*regint client_socket_id*, *[regint] public_signing_key*)

-STS protocol initiator.
-Read a client public key for a specified client connection and negotiate a shared key via STS.
-All subsequent write_socket / read_socket instructions are encrypted / decrypted for replay resistant commsec.

-*client_socket_id* - an identifier used to refer to the client socket.

-*public_signing_key* - client public key supplied as list of 8 32-bit ints.

-**regint.resp_secure_socket**(*regint client_socket_id*, *[regint] public_signing_key*)

-STS protocol responder.
-Read a client public key for a specified client connection and negotiate a shared key via STS.
-All subsequent write_socket / read_socket instructions are encrypted / decrypted for replay resistant commsec.

-*client_socket_id* - an identifier used to refer to the client socket.

-*public_signing_key* - client public key supplied as list of 8 32-bit ints.

-*[regint public_key]* **regint.read_client_public_key**(*regint client_socket_id*)

-Instruction to read the client public key and run setup for the authenticated Diffie-Hellman encryption.
-All subsequent write_socket instructions are encrypted.
-Only the sint.read_from_socket instruction is encrypted.

-*client_socket_id* - an identifier used to refer to the client socket.

-*public_key* - client public key made available to mpc programs as list of 8 32-bit ints.

-## Working Examples

-See [bankers-bonus-client.cpp](./bankers-bonus-client.cpp) which acts as a client to [bankers_bonus.mpc](../Programs/Source/bankers_bonus.mpc) and demonstrates sending input and receiving output with no communications security.

-See [bankers-bonus-commsec-client.cpp](./bankers-bonus-commsec-client.cpp) which acts as a client to [bankers_bonus_commsec.mpc](../Programs/Source/bankers_bonus_commsec.mpc) which runs the same algorithm but includes both the available crypto protocols.

-More instructions on how to run these are provided in the *-client files.